Graph-Native Normalization: Graph-Native Normalization

 \section{Graph-Native Normalization}

 Considering \acp{gnfd} and \acp{gnnf}, we are ready to define a graph-native approach for the normalization of \acp{lpg}.
 This normalization process considers not only within-node but also within-edge and, generally, between-graph-object dependencies.
-While Section~\ref{sec:native-property-graph-normal-forms} showed how to eliminate each redundancy pattern individually, this section describes how to eliminate every redundancy pattern for a given schema -- effectively transforming any graph into \ac{gnnf}.
-Similarly to the definition of \acp{gnnf}, we first introduce graph-native normalization with respect to a particular scope $Q$ (\Cref{alg:gn-norm}).
-Based thereon, we ultimately provide full graph-native normalization in a second step (\Cref{alg:gn-norm-full}).
+While Section~\ref{sec:native-property-graph-normal-forms} addressed each redundancy pattern individually, this section eliminates them collectively for a given schema, transforming any graph into \ac{gnnf}.
+We first define normalization with respect to a single scope $Q$ (\Cref{alg:gn-norm}), and then extend it to full normalization (\Cref{alg:gn-norm-full}).